KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 Where

--   `d` is data points in matrix form
+-   `d` is data points in matrix format
 -   `df` is the distance function as a symbol: `e2dist` `edist` `mdist` (see [section](##Disance Metrics))
 -   `lf` is the linkage function as a symbol: `single`  `complete` `average` `centroid` `ward`